cjgala/starman-cli/README.md

 Sometimes you want to be able to submit quick http requests from the command-line, without having to look up curls in your bash history or switch to Postman to locate a request.
 This is where Starman comes in.

-Starman provides a way to manage sets of http requests as commands that you can exceute with a few simple keywords.
+Starman provides a way to manage sets of http requests as commands that you can execute with a few simple keywords.
 Sets of commands are managed via charts, and Starman allows you to easily add and share charts to make new http requests available.

 ## Setting Up Starman